biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-smart-contract.md

 # Smart Contract

-Within these short series we are going to showcase how easy it is to build a dApp on top of Injective.
-There is an open-sourced [dApp](https://github.com/InjectiveLabs/injective-simple-sc-counter-ui) which everyone can reference and use to build on top of Injective.
+Within these short series we are going to showcase how easy it is to build a dApp on top of Biyaliquid.
+There is an open-sourced [dApp](https://github.com/biya-coin/biyaliquid-simple-sc-counter-ui) which everyone can reference and use to build on top of Biyaliquid.
 There are examples for Next, Nuxt and Vanilla Js.
 For those who want to start from scratch, this is the right place to start.

-In this example we will implement the connection and interact with an example Smart Contract deployed on the Injective Chain using the injective-ts module.
+In this example we will implement the connection and interact with an example Smart Contract deployed on the Biyaliquid Chain using the biyaliquid-ts module.

 The series will include: